| | | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This cable hat pattern is an excellent project for anyone who is learning how to knit cables.
+This cable hat free knitting pattern is an excellent project for anyone learning to knit cables.

-I wanted to share with you a warm, cozy knitted hat that has been knit with one of my favorite yarns – The Petite Wool from We Are Knitters.
+I wanted to share a warm cabled hat that has been knit with one of my go-to yarns – The Petite Wool from We Are Knitters.

-Scroll down to view the free pattern or you can grab the inexpensive printer-friendly ad-free PDF here.
+Scroll down to view the free cable hat knitting pattern, or grab the inexpensive, printer-friendly, ad-free PDF here.

 Free cable knit hat pattern